Study links assault weapons to higher death toll in US mass shootings - www.lokmattimes.com

 Study links assault weapons to higher death toll in US mass shootings

-Sacramento (United States), Feb 6 New research reveals that mass shootings involving assault weapons result in more deaths ...
+Sacramento, Feb 6 New research reveals that mass shootings involving assault weapons result in more deaths and injuries ...

-Sacramento (United States), Feb 6 New research reveals that mass shootings involving assault weapons result in more deaths and injuries compared to attacks without such firearms, according to a study.
+Sacramento, Feb 6 New research reveals that mass shootings involving assault weapons result in more deaths and injuries compared to attacks without such firearms, according to a study published in The Journal of the American Medical Association (JAMA) Network Open.

-The research, published Wednesday in The Journal of the American Medical Association (JAMA) Network Open, examined 184 public mass shootings in the United States from 1966 to 2023 and found that incidents where assault weapons were present led to an average of 0.72 more deaths per attack.
+The research examined 184 public mass shootings in the United States from 1966 to 2023 and found that incidents where assault weapons were present led to an average of 0.72 more deaths per attack.

 According to the study, handguns were the most common type of firearm used, appearing in about 79 per cent of mass shootings.
-However, assault weapons were present in roughly 29 per cent of the attacks, though only about 7 per cent of shootings involved assault weapons exclusively, reports Xinhua news agency.
+However, assault weapons were present in roughly 29 per cent of the attacks, though only about 7 per cent of shootings involved assault weapons exclusively.

 The study also found that shooters using assault weapons tended to have more firearms experience.
 Only 11 per cent of attackers who used assault weapons had no firearms experience, compared to nearly 30 per cent of those who used other types of weapons.